CERTUNLP/NgenBundle/Resources/doc/Readme.md

 * an operator can create it manually
 * Depending on the information feed, NGEN can be informed and the incident is created automatically

 Each time an incident is created, the user who creates it or the feed that reports it will be the *"reporter"*.
-The incident can also have *assigned* an operator that will be responsible of the incident threatment.
+The incident can also have *assigned* an operator that will be responsible of the incident treatment.

 #### Create a new incident